Douglas MacArthur: Removal from command

 Within weeks of the Chinese attack, MacArthur was forced to retreat from North Korea.
-Seoul fell in January 1951, and both Truman and MacArthur were forced to contemplate the prospect of abandoning Korea entirely.
-European countries did not share MacArthur's world view, distrusted his judgment, and were afraid that he might use his stature and influence with the American public to re-focus American policy away from Europe and towards Asia.
+Seoul fell in January 1951, and both Truman and MacArthur were forced to contemplate abandoning Korea entirely.
+European countries did not share MacArthur's world view, distrusted his judgment, and were afraid that he might use his influence with the American public to re-focus American policy away from Europe and towards Asia.
 They were concerned that this might lead to a major war with China, possibly involving nuclear weapons.
-Since in February 1950 the Soviet Union and China had signed a defensive alliance committing each to go to war if the other party was attacked, the possibility that an American attack on China would cause World War III was considered to be very real at the time.
-In a visit to the United States in December 1950, the British prime minister, Clement Attlee, had raised the fears of the British and other European governments that "General MacArthur was running the show".
+Since in February 1950 the Soviet Union and China had signed a defensive alliance, the possibility that an American attack on China would cause World War III was considered to be very real.

 Under Ridgway's command, the Eighth Army pressed north again in January.
 He inflicted heavy casualties on the Chinese, recaptured Seoul in March 1951, and pushed on to the 38th Parallel.
 With the improved military situation, Truman now saw the opportunity to offer a negotiated peace but, on 24 March, MacArthur called upon China to admit that it had been defeated, simultaneously challenging both the Chinese and his own superiors.
 Truman's proposed announcement was shelved.
 On 5 April, Representative Joseph William Martin Jr., the Republican leader in the House of Representatives, read aloud on the floor of the House a letter from MacArthur critical of Truman's Europe-first policy and limited-war strategy.
-The letter concluded with:
+The letter concluded: